 There’s a payoff between sensor size and features.
-Here you pay for the sensor size, but other cameras will offer you better features.
+You pay for the sensor size.
+But other cameras will offer you better features.

-So it’s a question of whether you think the benefits of full frame are worth the loss of some features.
+So it’s a question of whether you think the benefits of a full frame are worth the loss of some features.
 Read on to see our advice about this interesting full frame offering.

 Canon EOS RP Overview and Specifications